ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/Magic_shaperoint_design.md

 **Embeddings Management.**
 - Generate embeddings for a new document
-- Update embeddings for a document version change
+- Update embeddings for a document version change, keeping previous embiddings, corresponding to the same session id.

 **Chat Session Management.**
 - Start a new chat session